shnflrsc/HADRIAN/README.md

 **HADRIAN** is a collection of batch scripts that conveniently installs the *Pantheon desktop environment* in Arch Linux.

-Deciding which packages you do not want when installing Pantheon and troubleshooting the issues after it is a lot of work.
-This script provides easy installation of packages you only want, fixes for common problems, and tweaks to make it as close as the default setup found in *elementary OS*.
+When installing Pantheon, deciding which packages you want or do not want and troubleshooting the issues that come after it is a lot of work.
+This script provides easy installation of packages you only need, fixes for common problems, and tweaks to make it as close as the default setup found in *elementary OS*.

 It is recommended to use this script on a fresh installation of Arch Linux.
-Some packages and options in the *CONFIGURATION Stage* will mess up other desktop environments' configuration like GNOME.
+Some packages and options in the configuration stage will mess up other desktop environments' configuration like GNOME.

 # Installation